Setting up pages

 Website homepage

-1. Click Select
+1. Select the "plus" button.

-2. Find and select your homepage and
+2. Find and select your homepage.

 If nothing is selected, the website name is not clickable.
 Again, this is inherited throughout child pages and should be completed on all top level pages.